 Grab a wire hanger from your closet.
 Shape one end into a small hook and straighten the rest of it.
 Next, fish the hooked end into the drain and scoop out the built-up hair and associated soap scum, etc. Then pour some boiling water down the drain to finish the job.

 Mix about 125 ml each of baking soda and distilled white vinegar and pour it down the drain.
 Let it sit and fizz for about a half hour and finish the job with boiling water.
 If it doesn’t fully work the first time, try again.

 If your drain is still clogged, it’s time to try a thicker lubricant to loosen things up.
 Pour 60 ml of dish washing detergent down the drain followed by boiling water.
 The thick dish detergent should free loose hair from the sides of the drain while the water clears out the rest.

-If you’ve tried it all and nothing works – or don’t have the time or patience to deal with it – Swan’s Complete Plumbing is always ready to help with that or any other plumbing need you might have.
+If you’ve tried it all and nothing works – or don’t have the time or patience to deal with it – Swan’s Professional Plumbing is always ready to help with that or any other plumbing need you might have.